pHo9UBenaA/chrome-extension-upload-action-beta/README.md

 # Chrome Extension Upload Action

-This GitHub Action automates the process of uploading and publishing browser extensions to the Chrome Web Store.
+This GitHub Action deploys Chrome extensions easily and quickly.
+The workflow uses only a few dependencies.

 ## Features

-- Lightweight Design: Uses minimal dependencies for easy setup.
 - Upload extensions to the Chrome Web Store.
 - Optional automatic publishing of extensions.